-Other analgesics: including cyclooxygenase-2 selective inhibitors Avoid concomitant use of two or more NSAIDs (including aspirin) as this may increase the risk of adverse effects (See section 4.
-4).
+Other analgesics: including cyclooxygenase-2 selective inhibitors Avoid concomitant use of two or more NSAIDs (including aspirin) as this may increase the risk of adverse effects (See section 4.4 Special Warnings and Special Precautions for use).

 Concomitant administration of antacid, colestyramine or food may delay the absorption of naproxen but does not affect its extent.